The New Superfood

 EPA and DHA are important for proper fetal development, including neuronal, retinal, and immune function.
 EPA and DHA may affect many aspects of cardiovascular function including inflammation, peripheral artery disease, major coronary events, and anticoagulation.
 EPA and DHA have been linked to promising results in prevention, weight management, and cognitive function in those with very mild Alzheimer’s disease.

 Another lipid abundant in seaweed is sterol.
 Sterols from algae can reduce fatty liver and fatty deposits in the body.
-Recent studies have shown that several components to blue green algae contain properties that lower total cholesterol and triglycerides, through lipopogenic gene expression and the ability to modulate intestinal cholesterol.
+Recent studies show that several components to blue green algae contain properties that lower total cholesterol and triglycerides, through lipopogenic gene expression and the ability to modulate intestinal cholesterol.

 Finally, seaweed is a nutrient-rich source of many important vitamins and minerals.
 Seaweed is one of the best natural sources of bioavailable vitamins and minerals such as iodine, calcium, magnesium, Vitamin E, Vitamin A, and B12.
 Vitamin B12 (cobalamin) is an important vitamin in terms of cellular transport and utilization.
 Plants do not contain B12, as the dependent enzymes are not available, making deficiencies in Vitamin B12 common, especially for individuals following a vegetarian diet.
 Algae is rich in Vitamin B12, containing as much B12 as liver, making it a great source of Vitamin B12 for vegetarians.